se-edu/addressbook-level1/README.md

 ## Refactor code `[LO-Refactor]`

 **Resources**:

 * [A catalog of common refactorings](http://refactoring.com/catalog/) - from http://refactoring.com/catalog
 * [Screencast] [A short refactoring demo using Eclipse](http://www.youtube.com/watch?v=7KDruqCzdpc)

 #### Exercise: Refactor the code to make it better

 Note: this exercise covers two other Learning Outcomes: `[LO-CodingStandard]`, `[LO-CodingBestPractices]`

 * Improve the code in the following ways,
   * Fix [coding standard](http://www.comp.nus.edu.sg/~cs2103/AY1617S1/contents/coding-standards-java.html)
     violations.
   * Fix violations of the best practices given in [in this document](doc/CodeQualityBestPractices.md).
   * Any other change that you think will improve the quality of the code.
-* Try to do the modification as a combination of standard refactorings given in this [catalog](http://refactoring.com/catalog/)
+* Try to do the modifications as a combination of standard refactorings given in this [catalog](http://refactoring.com/catalog/)
 * As far as possible, use automated refactoring features in Eclipse.
 * If you know how to use Git, commit code after each refactoring.<br>